Marketing support for busy teams and independent businesses.

 • Half-finished content ideas

-• Tasks sitting in Asana that never quite get picked up
+• Tasks that never quite get picked up

 Over time, it becomes less about strategy and more about capacity.
 This is where having someone who can step in and work through it properly can make a real difference.